Maksimka101/combine/README.md

 String twoArgsFunction(String a, String b) => "$a, $b";
 ```

-If some task will throw exception corresponding execute function
+If some task will throw an exception, corresponding execute function
-will be completed with this exception.
+will completes with this exception.

 ### Close Worker

-`CombineWorker().close()` method is used to close current worker.\
+`CombineWorker().close()` method is used to close the current worker.\
 `CombineWorker` is a singleton but under the hood it uses a worker manager instance
 which can be closed and recreated.
 It may be useful if you want to cancel
-all running and awaiting tasks.
-For example on user logout.
+all running and awaiting tasks (i. e. on user logout).

 When worker is closed it completes all tasks with `CombineWorkerClosedException`.\
 If you want to wait for remaining tasks set `waitForRemainingTasks` parameter to `true`.
 In that case they won't be completed with exception.

-You can call execute or `initialize` methods without awaiting for this future.
+You can call `execute` or `initialize` methods without awaiting for this future.
 In that case new worker manager will be created.

 ## Limitations